Obtaining a Balance Transfer Card with Poor Credit

 Eligibility Criteria

 To qualify for a balance transfer card with poor credit, various cardholder applicants typically need a credit score of at least 600.
-Some issuers may accept scores as low as 550, but higher scores increase approval chances for good credit.
+Some issuers may accept scores as low as 550, but higher scores increase the chances of approval for good credit.

 Application Process